 Our first therapeutic candidate, BL-1040, is a novel resorbable polymer solution for use in the reduction or prevention of ventricular remodeling in patients who suffered an AMI.
 Preventing ventricular remodeling following an AMI may prevent transition to congestive heart failure and/or improve patient survival over the long term.
 Following an AMI, BL-1040 is administered via intracoronary injection.
 Upon contact with damaged cardiac tissue, the liquid BL-1040 transitions into a gel within the infarcted cardiac tissue and is believed to form a "scaffold" that supports, retains the shape of and/or enhances the mechanical strength of the heart muscle during the recovery and repair phases following an AMI.
 The data from our preclinical trials indicate that, by supporting the damaged heart tissue, BL-1040 preserves the normal functioning of the heart and the data from our clinical trials indicate that BL-1040 should be safe.
 After consultation by Bellerophon BCM LLC, or Bellerophon, with the FDA, BL-1040 is being developed as a class III medical device under the FDA's pre-marketing approval, or PMA, regulatory pathway.
 In December 2011, Bellerophon commenced PRESERVATION 1, a CE Mark registration clinical trial of BL-1040 (now called "Bioabsorbable Cardiac Matrix," or BCM).
 PRESERVATION 1 aims to evaluate the safety and effectiveness of BL-1040 (BCM) for prevention of ventricular remodeling when administered following AMI.
-The trial is a placebocontrolled, randomized, double-blind, multi-country and multi-center trial with an estimated enrollment of approximately 300 patients.
+The trial is a placebo-controlled, randomized, double-blind, multi-country and multi-center trial with an estimated enrollment of approximately 300 patients.
 The BCM device is being administered to subjects who had successful percutaneous coronary intervention with stent placement after ST-segment elevation myocardial infarction (STEMI).
-There are currently over 75 sites activated for this trial, 13 of which are in the U.S.
+There are currently approximately 80 sites activated for this trial (out of a total of 90 planned sites), 14 of which are in the United States.
+As of April 30, 2014, approximately 200 patients have been enrolled in the trial, out of the total planned enrollment o

-In 2009, we entered into an out-licensing arrangement with Bellerophon (formerly known as "Ikaria Development Subsidiary One LLC") with regard to BL-1040.
+In 2009, we entered into a License and Commercialization Agreement, or License Agreement, with Bellerophon (formerly known as "Ikaria Development Subsidiary One LLC") with regard to BL-1040.
 In December 2013, Ikaria, Inc. announced a transaction for the sale of its commercial business to Madison Dearborn Partners.
 In connection with that transaction, Ikaria, Inc. also announced the spin-off of its research business, consisting of three development programs, including BL-1040, to its then existing former shareholders, and that the new development company would be pre-funded with approximately \$80 million in cash to continue development of the three development programs.
 The new development company, of which Bellerophon is a wholly-owned subsidiary, was subsequently named Bellerophon Therapeutics, LLC.